Bill Bensley is a gardener, artist, architect, champion of Mother Nature and the co-founder of Shinta Mani Wild.

 How can you travel to change the world?

 Congratulations!
-By reading this post and taking some of these insights on board, you’ve already made a difference.
+You’ve already made a difference by reading this post and taking some of these insights on board.

 Ultimately, it all comes down to staying curious, keeping yourself up-to-date and making yourself accountable for your actions on your travels.